WF-fantasy/RadioIndustyMap-Dataset/README.md

 RadioIndustryMap supports multiple frequency bands and receiver heights.
 This enables the study of frequency-dependent and height-dependent propagation characteristics.

-The current release includes the following frequency bands:
+The complete dataset will include the following frequency bands:

 ```text
 500 MHz, 700 MHz, 900 MHz, 1500 MHz, 1800 MHz, 2000 MHz,